freeCodeCamp/how-to-contribute-to-open-source/README.md

 - [Start Mozilla](https://twitter.com/StartMozilla) - a Twitter account that tweets about issues fit for contributors new to the Mozilla ecosystem.

 ## Useful articles for new Open Source contributors

+> Helpful articles and blogs directed at new contributors on how to get started.

 - [Finding ways to contribute to open source on GitHub](https://docs.github.com/en/get-started/exploring-projects-on-github/finding-ways-to-contribute-to-open-source-on-github) by [@GitHub](https://github.com/github)
 - [How to choose (and contribute to) your first Open Source project](https://github.com/collections/choosing-projects) by [@GitHub](https://github.com/github)